Henri Beau: Birth and childhood

 Henri Beau was born Louis-Henri Beau to a working class French-Canadian family in Montréal, in 1863.
 He was the third child of restaurateur Charles-Arsène Beau and Marguerite-Clémentine Hupé.
 He had seven brothers and three sisters.
 He was baptized at Notre-Dame Basilica in Montréal on 28 June 1863, a day after his birth.
 He was raised in a boarding house located at 129 Craig Street according to Lovell's Directory of the Citizens of 1863–1864.

-His father, Charles-Arsène Beau, born in Belleville, east of Paris, France, in 1823, arrived in New York City in 1848, and settled in Montréal in 1858, where he lived until his death in 1894.
-He was a cook and restaurant manager at restaurant Beau frequented regularly by painter Edmond Dyonnet according to his mémoires.
+His father, Charles-Arsène Beau, was born in Belleville, east of Paris, France, in 1823, arrived in New York City in 1848, and settled in Montréal in 1858, where he lived until his death in 1894.
+He was a cook and a restaurant manager at restaurant Beau frequented regularly by painter Edmond Dyonnet according to his mémoires.
 His father met and married his mother, Marguerite-Clémentine Hupé, a 21-year-old Montréal woman sometime before 1851.
 They moved to Montréal in 1858.
 That union produced eleven children, including Arthur, Louis-Henri, Joseph-Vincent, Charles and Paul; but few records exist of the names of the other children.
 The surname "Beau" might be attributed as Le Beau.
 His brother Paul Beau (1871–1949) was a fine arts ironworker.
 Later Beau produced a décanteur à trépied (decanter tripod) as an homage to his brother.